gospel-desk/www.logstown.com/2024/to-present/index.md

 students.
 I never had him for class.
 We got to be friends later, through our Anglican parish.
 After a couple breakfasts at Eat'n Park, it dawned on me that Ed had three breakfasts a day, five days a week—or so it seemed—and each one of us was the only person in the world to him when we were together.

-I want to pour myself out, so that on the Last Day I can rejoice when you stand before Christ and He says to you, "Well done, good and faithful servant!"
+I want to pour myself out like that, so that on the Last Day I can rejoice when you stand before Christ and He says to you, "Well done, good and faithful servant!"